1. Purposes and Scope

 5. Reporting and Accountability: PFDF provides mechanisms for reporting discrimination or unfair treatment and takes prompt and appropriate action to address such incidents.
 Members who engage in discriminatory behavior are subject to disciplinary action, up to and including expulsion from the Federation.
 By upholding the principles of equality and fairness, PFDF aims to create a welcoming and inclusive environment where everyone can participate, excel, and thrive in flying disc sports, contributing to the growth and success of the sport in Pakistan and beyond.

-Procedures to Address Discrimination Complaints
+Procedures to Address Discrimination Complaints:

 • Any individual who believes they have been subjected to discrimination within the Federation has the right to lodge a complaint.